 How to choose one?

 There are many differences, from how kefir preparation is done to actual benefits of the end product.
-Most importantly kefir grains in comparison to starter culture consist or far more bacterial strings
+Most importantly grains in comparison to starter culture consist or far more bacterial strings

 Generally speaking, powdered kefir starter has 7 to 9 strains depending on the particular brand of starter.
-Milk kefir grains and water kefir grains contain a long list of bacteria and yeast strains and subspecies, making kefir grains the more probiotic-rich culture for making kefir. – Cultures for Health
+Milk kefir and water kefir grains contain a long list of bacteria and yeast strains and subspecies, making grains the more probiotic-rich culture for making kefir. – Cultures for Health

-Fermentation with kefir grains is traditional natural process and therefore produce better results.
+Fermentation with grains is traditional natural process and therefore produce better results.
 There is also difference in how we use each.
 Kefir grains are introduced in the milk before fermentation and can simply be removed after (12 to 48 hours later).
-From there, we can use same grains to ferment a new batch of kefir.
+From there, we can use them to ferment a new batch of kefir.
 With enough care (and love) we can produce kefir indefinitely.
 Additionally, we can gift many happy relatives and friends with kefir grains as they multiply.